top of page

 The purpose of d8talk is to uplift people in the pursuit of finding connection with others.
 We want to bring people together by showing that, whatever background we come from, we're all human and we're all just trying to figure out what works for us.

-We don't think anybody has all the answers, but we do believe that the real voices in d8talk will bring perspectives and themes that resonate with fellow Gen Zers.
+We don't think anybody has all the answers, but we do believe that the real voices in d8talk bring perspectives and themes that resonate with others.
 By showcasing a breadth of identities we hope to encourage acceptance, togetherness and celebration of the ways we're different.

 d8talk_Mar25_joecanham.jpg